 More than 18 years of experience

 Over 1500+ of Reviews from patients around the World

 Fully equipped surgery center, including intensive care unit.

 When comparing gastric sleeve surgery to a gastric balloon insertion, it’s important to remember that each option appeals to a different type of patient.
 As we saw in our discussion of gastric bypass, both the sleeve and bypass are long-lasting solutions for obese individuals who seek to restrict their intake of calories by reducing the body’s capacity to store and digest food.

-Dr. Guillermo Alvarez, founder of Mexico’s Endobariatric medical facility across the border from Texas, specializes in gastric sleeve procedures for the simple reason that the technique is a proven solution that permanently changes a patient’s appetite, BMI, and ability to enjoy life.
+Dr. Guillermo Alvarez, the founder of Mexico’s Endobariatric medical facility across the border from Texas, specializes in gastric sleeve procedures for the simple reason that the technique is a proven solution that permanently changes a patient’s appetite, BMI, and ability to enjoy life.

 The gastric balloon is minimally invasive and has a role to play in preparing morbidly obese patients for gastric sleeve surgery, but Dr. Alvarez recommends that severely overweight individuals consider gastric sleeve as a choice that will pay dividends of health and happiness for years to come.
 And Dr. Alvarez is the bariatric surgeon you want for this life-changing surgery, as he has performed more than 17,800 gastric sleeve procedures, making him one of only a dozen Master Bariatric Surgeons in the world designated a Bariatric Surgeon of Excellence.

 Below, Dr. Alvarez answers questions regarding the comparative benefits of the gastric balloon and gastric sleeve procedures.